What Does Gyno Mean? | Clear, Concise, Explained

 Debunking common misconceptions improves awareness:

-- “Gyno only happens due to obesity.”
-False—while fat accumulation (pseudogynecomastia) can mimic gyno appearance, true gynecomastia involves glandular growth unrelated directly to weight alone.
+• “Gyno only happens due to obesity.”
+False—while fat accumulation can mimic gyno appearance, true gynecomastia involves glandular breast tissue growth and can happen in lean people too.

-- “Only teenagers get gynecomastia.”
-Incorrect—men at any age may experience it due to various triggers including medications and health conditions.
+• “Only teenagers get gynecomastia.”
+Incorrect—men at any age may experience it due to puberty, aging, medications, medical conditions, or substance use.

 Understanding facts dispels stigma while encouraging timely evaluation when symptoms arise.